cltl/OpenDutchFrameNetLexicon/README.md

 3. For obtaining statistics on the merged lexicon:
    * get_statistics.py

-The scripts for extracting the DFN corpus lexicon under 1) require access to the annotated texts in the NAF format.
+The scripts for extracting the lexicon from the DataToText corpus under require access to the annotated texts in the NAF format.
 This corpus was compiled using the Multilingual Wiki Event Pipeline (MWEP).
-The source code, instructions, and documentation can be found here:
+The source code, instructions, and documentation for building such a corpus can be found here:

 * MWEP: [Github](https://github.com/cltl/multilingual-wiki-event-pipeline)